dnilasor/spinnaker.github.io/index.md

 ---
 layout: home
 conference_ad_row:
-  title: Spinnaker Summit 2019
+  title: Spinnaker Gardening Days Virtual \#communityHack
-  excerpt: "Spinnaker Summit 2019 took place in San Diego, CA from November 15-17th.
-Hundreds of people from the Spinnaker community gathered and shared stories about their experiences with Spinnaker and Continuous Delivery.
-See the insights from Spinnaker contributors and users in [full session recordings here](https://www.youtube.com/playlist?list=PL4yLrwUObNkvGzXKSEU8miQTlvZyZvXWq)."
+  excerpt: "Have fun and move the needle on continuous delivery at Spinnaker Gardening Days #communityHack, sponsored by Salesforce!
+Join other Spinnaker users and companies to learn and let your skills shine.
+Enjoy a collaborative hackathon, free training, and community celebration.
+We’ll dig into issues and features in open-source, and extend the ecosystem.
+[Register](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111) and [learn more](https://github.com/spinnaker-hackathon/gardening) today!"
-  image_path: assets/images/summit-socialmedia-transparent.png
+  image_path: assets/images/gardening.png
-  alt: "Spinnaker Summit Logo"
+  alt: "Spinnaker Gardening Days Logo"
 spinnaker_row:
   title: Spinnaker is an open source, multi-cloud continuous delivery platform for releasing software changes with high velocity and confidence.
   excerpt: "Created at Netflix, it has been battle-tested in production by hundreds of teams over millions of deployments.
 It combines a powerful and flexible pipeline management system with integrations to the major cloud providers."